Huntingburg, Indiana: Education

 Prior to 1972, the community had its own high school.
 The school colors were black and red, and the mascot was the Happy Hunters.

 The town has a free lending library, the Huntingburg Public Library.

 Culture

 League Stadium was home to the Dubois County Dragons who played in the Heartland League (1996–1998) and the Frontier League (1999–2002).
 From 1996 to 2001, Huntingburg was the smallest city to host a professional baseball team.
 After the Dragons franchise moved, Jeff Martindale League Stadium stood empty in the summers until the Bluff City Bombers of the Central Illinois Collegiate League moved to Huntingburg in 2005 and were renamed the Dubois County Bombers.
 The CICL then merged with the Prospect League.
 As the Prospect League has a larger geographical footprint, the Bombers moved to the Ohio Valley League as of the 2013 season.

 Transportation

 Huntingburg Airport is a public use airport located three nautical miles (6 km) south of the central business district of Huntingburg.
 It is owned by the Dubois County Airport Authority.

 The Dubois County Railroad connects to the Norfolk Southern mainline in Huntingburg.

+Huntingburg operates a public bus services, run by the City Transportation Department.